-- Runners are strongly encouraged to not use headphones.
+- Runners should not use headphones on certain parts of the course.
 Many relays strictly prohibit the use of headphones.
 We will allow runners to use headphones only in two sections of the course.
-The first part is the first six legs of the course (Leg Nos.
-1 through 6).
-The second part is on the last three legs of the course (Legs Nos.
-34 through 36).
+The first part is the first seven legs of the course (Leg Nos.
+1 through 7).
+The second part is on the last four legs of the course (Legs Nos.
+33 through 36).
 These are legs that runners will be on in the day.
 Most of the legs are in Reno where sidewalks or bike paths are available.
 Runners assume all of the risks associated with running with headphones.

 - Runners are required to wear bright orange or yellow vests with reflective materials from 6 p.m. to 6 a.m.
+Class 2 safety garments put another way.
 Runners are highly encouraged to wear these vests at all times.

 - Runners are required to wear flashing lights from 6 p.m. to 6 a.m.
 Runners must wear at least one flashing light on the front and one on the back.

 - Runners must comply with special rules for the legs along CA State Route 89 (Legs 9, 10, 12, 13, 14, 15, and 16).
 They include the following.
 Runners are required to wear bright orange or yellow vests with reflective materials and runners are required to wear flashing lights regardless of whether they are running these legs in the day, dusk or night.

 - Runners will comply with instructions given by race staff and exchange point volunteers, including to wear reflective vests and flashing lights and to stay off of certain roadways that act as entrances to people's homes and neighborhoods.

 - Everyone must be quiet in designated quiet zones and otherwise respectful of property owners along the course.